 Just like the standard filter in your HVAC unit, your new air purifier has filters that need to be replaced regularly.
 This is the most important part of maintaining your system's performance.
 Depending on the type of purifier you choose, you might have media filters or HEPA filters, each with its own replacement schedule, typically ranging from every few months to once a year.
 Skipping this step means your purifier can't do its job effectively, so it's a cost you'll want to plan for.
 We can help you understand the specific filter needs for your system during your indoor air quality consultation.

-Yearly Maintenance Needs
+Don't Forget About Yearly Maintenance

 Your air purifier is part of your larger HVAC system, and the whole setup benefits from a yearly check-up.
 Professional maintenance ensures every component is clean, calibrated, and working together efficiently.
 A single HVAC maintenance appointment can spot small issues before they become big, expensive problems.
 To make this easier on your wallet and your schedule, we offer a membership program that includes regular tune-ups.
 Think of it as a wellness plan for your home's comfort system, keeping it reliable and extending its lifespan while protecting your investment in cleaner air.